 You’ve worked hard for many years and you’re now retired.
-While retired life may be a lot slower than the normal daily hustle and bustle of life, you still may be looking for ways to earn extra money.
+While retired life may be a lot slower than the normal daily hustle and bustle of life, you still may be looking for ways to earn an extra hundred dollars per day.

-Regardless of your reason for wanting to work part-time during retirement, there are many job options available to you.
+Regardless of your reason for wanting to work during retirement, there are many part-time driving jobs for seniors near you.

 While you may not want to go back into the traditional job force, flexible work-from-home or part-time jobs are often perfect for retirees looking to earn some extra cash.